-Multi-tonal worktops are typically made from natural materials, such as wood or stone.
+Multi-tonal worktop colours are typically made from natural materials, such as wood or stone.
 However, they can be replicated throughout artificial worktops using high-resolution imagery.

 Granite is a popular choice for those looking for a modern, glossy finish using shades of white, black, and brown.
 Timber worktops will typically feature various shades of brown and cream with a matte finish, and is a great choice for a rustic or traditional kitchen design.

 Will they flatter your flooring?

-Your worktops and flooring need to flatter one another, or you could risk accidentally creating a kitchen design that clashes.
+Your worktops and kitchen flooring need to flatter one another, or you could risk accidentally creating a kitchen design that clashes.
 The finish of the flooring and the worktops – glossy or matte – ideally need to match, but the colours simply need to complement each other.

-There are so many colour variations, especially in naturally occurring materials such as quartz, granite and wood, and potential combinations between the floor and the tops.
+There are so many worktop colour variations, especially in naturally occurring materials such as quartz, granite and wood, and potential combinations between the floor and the tops.
 For an idea of what to look at, read our guide to kitchen colour schemes to learn more about how colours work together.
-However, the best way to ensure that your flooring and worktops will go is simply to put several samples of each beside one another.
+However, the best way to ensure that your flooring and worktops will go together, is simply to put several samples of each beside one another.

 The safest way to ensure your scheme is coherent is to simply choose similar colours for the floors and worktops.
 If you've chosen deep brown floors, consider a similarly toned worktop; if you prefer a glossy black granite-style floor, choose a dark glossy worktop, too.
 You can be more daring than this, and choose contrasting – yet flattering – colours, but it's a good rule of thumb.

 Choosing the colour of your worktops is an essential part of kitchen design, and one that warrants time and careful consideration.
-For professional, personalised advice on changing your kitchen worktop colour, book your free design appointment with one of our experts, or read more of our colour ideas guides.
+For professional, personalised advice on changing your kitchen worktop colour, book your free design appointment with one of our experts.